 Ultimately, if you are pairing your battery with a solar PV array, one or two batteries can provide sufficient power during nighttime when your panels are not producing.
 However, without a renewable energy solution, you may need three batteries or more to power your entire home for 24 hours.
 Additionally, if you are installing home energy storage in order to disconnect from the electric grid, you should install at least a day or two of backup power to account for days where you might have cloudy weather.

 Read more solar battery FAQs.

-If you are confident about what type of solar power system that you are looking for, and are just looking to get a quote, then click here.
+If you are confident about what type of solar power system that you are looking for, and are just looking to get a solar quote to compare, then click here.
 We understand that going solar can be confusing especially with all of the various solar company types that are out there.
 Our desire is to reach as many people as possible, regardless of whether they speak English, Spanish, Korean or Vietnamese.
 If you’re local to San Diego, Riverside, Los Angeles, San Bernardino or Orange County, we can make sure that you get a quality solar panel install at a cost that you can afford.
 We can also provide a competitive wholesale solar panel install price, outside of our local area.
 Contact us for high quality, low-cost solar panel installation.